wilsonliaows/docs/_docs/salesforce-docs.markdown

 ### Roles and permissions required to connect
-JIRA users who can login to JIRA can connect to JIRA from Workato.
-The user will have the same [project permissions](https://confluence.atlassian.com/adminjiracloud/managing-project-permissions-776636362.html) on Workato as in JIRA, and will be able to read and write to the same projects and issues.
+JIRA users who can login to Salesforce can connect to Salesforce from Workato.
+The user will have the same [permissions](https://developer.salesforce.com/docs/atlas.en-us.securityImplGuide.meta/securityImplGuide/admin_userperms.htm) on Workato as in Salesforce, and will be able to read and write to the same projects and issues.

-To use JIRA real-time triggers (which [registers a JIRA webhook via the API](https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-Registeringawebhook)), the authenticated user needs to have the **JIRA Administrators global permission**.
-To set up real-time triggers without requiring the **JIRA Administrators global permission**, use the HTTP connector to [set up a JIRA webhook trigger via the JIRA admin console](https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-jiraadmin).
+To use Salesforce real-time triggers, the authenticated user needs to be on the **Workato Enteprise Plan**

 ## Working with the JIRA connector
 ### Using real-time triggers

-To use JIRA real-time triggers (which [registers a JIRA webhook via the API](https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-Registeringawebhook)), the authenticated user needs to have the **JIRA Administrators global permission**.
-To set up real-time triggers without requiring the **JIRA Administrators global permission**, use the HTTP connector to [set up a JIRA webhook trigger via the JIRA admin console](https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-jiraadmin).
+What versions and editions we work with or don't work with

+## Working with generic triggers in Salesforce

+## Working with generic create/update/search actions in Salesforce

+## Working with attachments in Salesforce

+## Working with SOQL in Salesforce

+## Articles on how to use additional special actions, such as get related objects, etc.

+## Best practices in working with the connector

+## Troubleshooting